mayank-prasoon/gamedesign.github.io/_posts/how-to-build-a-dialog-system-without-selling-your-soul/2020-08-29-how-to-build-a-dialog-system-without-selling-your-soul.md

 There are quite a lot:

-- Dialog system requires a lot a works (bulling assets, writing dialogs etc.)
+- Dialog system requires a lot a works (building assets, writing dialogs etc.)
 - If not done will it is just annoying
 - It get super confusing super-fast
 - Usually making a sequel is nearly impossible only hard reboot can be done.